Key Clinical Questions

 Total and free protein S decrease steadily during pregnancy, with the lowest levels at term.
 They are also somewhat decreased in patients who take the combined oral contraceptive pill.
 Protein C levels are lower before puberty, which should be born in mind when testing children in affected families.
 Antithrombin levels are increased with cholestasis.

 Patients with a known congenital deficiency, primarily of antithrombin, but to some extent also protein C and protein S, have a strong indication for pharmacological thromboprophylaxis in any situation that increases the risk of thrombosis, including lower-limb immobilization, pregnancy, and bed rest as a medical patient.
-Given the high risk of recurrence, long-term anticoagulation should be considered in these patients after a first ...
+Given the high risk of recurrence, long-term anticoagulation should be considered in these patients ...